 But regardless of what's available, you can find the best deal by comparing all your options.

 Enter your postcode below to find out what's available in your area:

 That’s a hard question to answer, because broadband speeds and your choice of providers depends so much on where you live.

 For instance, a provider might have the fastest speeds or the keenest prices, but that’s no good to you if their service isn’t available at your address.

 However, to give you a broad picture of what the standout providers offer and their key selling points we’ve named our pick of the best here, determined by the main criteria you should use when you’re shopping for broadband.

 Fastest broadband providers

-With average speeds of 362Mbps on its top-tier service, Virgin Media is the fastest household-name provider.
+With average speeds of 630Mbps on its top-tier service, Virgin Media is the fastest household-name provider.

 The catch?
 You’ll need to be in an area covered by Virgin Media’s fibre broadband network to be able to get it - though luckily that's a very high percentage of the population these days.

 Best broadband provider for customer service